HatriGt/No_Verity-OP6/README.md

-# This project helps to Disable Verity and Forceencrypt
+# This project helps to Disable Verity and Force-encrypt device
+# This is Oneplus 6 Device Specific